Please right-click on the

 to our outlook and life experience.
 The conversation between the two cellos

-in this piece sometimes uses imitation to evoke the idea of images and their reflections.
+in this piece sometimes uses imitation to evoke the idea of images and their

-The melodic "images" are sometimes reflected accurately and
+reflections.
+The melodic "images" are sometimes reflected

-unexpected directions, but they always keep flowing gently, like a river.
-The
+each other in unexpected directions, but they always keep flowing gently,

-cello melodies are sprinkled with longer high notes that are like the
+like a river.
+The cello melodies are sprinkled with longer high notes that

-shimmering sun light caressing the surface of the water.
+are like the shimmering sun light caressing the surface of the water.
 Since this piece was

 written in 2020, I wanted to write a piece that is positive, warm and